Donna Carey, LAc and Ellen F. Franklin, PhD

 Beinfield, H., & Korngold, E. (1991).
 Between heaven and earth: A guide to Chinese medicine.
 New York, NY: Ballantine Books.

 Carey, D., & de Muynck, M. (2007).
-Acutonics There’s no place like ohm: Sound healing, Oriental medicine and the cosmic mysteries.
+Acutonics There’s no place like ohm: Sound healing, East Asian Medicine and the cosmic mysteries.
 Vadito, NM: Devachan Press.

 Carey, D., Franklin, E. F., Ponton, P., Ponton, J., & Michelangelo (2010).
 Acutonics from galaxies to cells, planetary science, harmony and medicine.
 Vadito, NM: Devachan.

 Christie, A. (1983).
 Chinese mythology.
 New York, NY: Peter Bedrick Books.
 Dechar, L. E. (2006).
 Five spirits: Alchemical acupuncture for psychological and spiritual healing.
 New York, NY: Lantern Books.